-The Mansfield University Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Commonwealth University Mansfield campus Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The Mansfield University program was most recently accredited in 2015 for a period of 8 years.
 The program received continuing accreditation in 2019 after submitting its Interim report to the JRCERT.
 The next program accreditation review by the JRCERT will take place in 2023.